shishirjha/100-days-of-code/log.md

 **Thoughts:** To code 1 hour a day is not a big task, I need to put in more hours to get the job as developer as soon as possible.

+### Day 4: September 1, 2019

+**Today's Progress**: Went a little off-track, and completed most of the MongoDB M001 course by MongoDB University.

+**Thoughts:** I need to increase my speed both in terms of dev work and algorithmic skills.
+I am able to understand and work on dev side decently but algorithmic side is equally important.

 ### Day 1: June 27, Monday